f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat Stack Cloud Security Platform.rst

 .. note::

-   For further details on the Alert Life Cycle click here: https://threatstack.zendesk.com/hc/en-us/articles/211881823-Life-Cycle-of-an-Alert
+   For further details on the Alert Lifecycle click here: https://threatstack.zendesk.com/hc/en-us/articles/211881823-Life-Cycle-of-an-Alert

 *Challenge 5 – Trigger your StudentN Rule*

 Instinctively (or through this lab) you have created a rule.
-Apply the Alert Life Cycle to the rule.
+Apply the Alert Lifecycle to the rule.

 * First let’s start by **reviewing the Rule**.
    * Trigger the StudentN rule.